 Why ChatGPT Doesn’t Create a Learning System

-- track what you’ve learned
+- track what you’ve learned in a meaningful, structured way

-- reintroduce material at the right time
+- reintroduce material at the right moment

 - force reuse of previous content